• Home

 WHAT HAPPENS IF I GET APPROVED FOR DEFERRED ACTION, AM I AUTOMATICALLY LEGAL?

+No. Most people are misunderstanding this new law and it is why we can help you.
 Even if a person whose case is "deferred" or approved under the new law, "deferred action" does not excuse individuals of any previous or subsequent periods of unlawful presence.
 This means that there may still be a penalty for being in the country illegally.
 Deferred Action is only temporary.

 Under existing regulations, a person whose case has been deferred is eligible to receive employment authorization for the period of deferred action, provided he or she can demonstrate "an economic necessity for employment."
 HOWEVER, Immigration (USCIS) can terminate or renew deferred action at any time at the agency's discretion.
 Many people think that everything is over once they get approved, when it is not.